The method to our madness.

 Feedback and Measurement.
 One of the things that sets Fizz apart from other word of mouth agencies is the daily face-to-face conversations we have in the field.
 Our Market Managers are out every day sharing stories about the brands we work with.
 Our reporting is designed to be a continuous feedback loop.
 Each “report” (instance of activity reported by a Fizz Market Manager) is reviewed independently and assessed for effectiveness of the activity, potential influence, credibility, number of interactions and quality of the target.
 Extensive quantitative and qualitative analyses are included.

 Client Access.
 Our clients have anytime access to our online Conversation Tracking System that shows every event, both executed and planned.
-It tracks the number of attendees at an event, the number of conversations and the number of converted Influencers.
+It tracks the number of attendees at an event, the number of conversations and the number of converted Advocates.
 We also store all photographs and videos from our activation activities on the system, so the team can have a visual sense of the program.
 Not only that, but we hold weekly or bi-monthly status meetings with the client team and provide written status updates.

 As you can see, word of mouth marketing is akin to rocket science.
 Okay, maybe not.
 But there’s definitely more to the discipline than meets the eye.
 If you have any questions about how we do what we do, feel free to contact us.
 We love talking about this stuff.